-- Certificate II Information Technology
+- Certificate II Information, Digital Media and Technology

 - Certificate II Outdoor Recreation

-- Certificate II Sport Coaching
+- Certificate II Sport & Recreation

 Leeming Senior High School students are also offered the opportunity to apply for part-time external qualification enrolments at TAFE (known as Profile or PAiS enrolments) on a one or two day a week basis, whilst still studying the remaining weekdays at school.
 Below is a list of the types of external qualifications that Leeming Senior High School students have studied in the past: